Two’s Company, Three’s A Crowd: But Does That Mean Expensive Relocation Is Your Only Option?

 Reconsider current office layout

-Even if you don’t fancy undergoing a building project, making space could be as simple as reconsidering your current office layout.
+Even if you don’t fancy undergoing a building project, making space could be as simple as.
 Individual office units, for instance, can be a huge space waster.
 By knocking through walls and opting for communal work areas instead, you can add a great deal of space with very little effort.

 Admittedly, options like these do mean you may face space issues again shortly.
 While you wait for your profits to rise, though, this could be a fantastic middle-ground for the time being.